 I've always started my bios with the early years of my career and worked up to the present.
-I would just like to mention that at the present time I'm endorsed by Collings Guitars, Fishman Transducers, Strymon Engineering, Eastwood Guitars, G7th Capos, Essential Sound Products, Creation Audio Labs, John Pearse Strings and ToadWorks USA, amongst others.
-It took many years to acquire the skills (and good fortune!) that led to these endorsements, and I use all of this equipment in the studio and on live stages, because it's the best that money can buy.
+I'd like to mention that at the present time I'm endorsed by Collings Guitars, Source Audio Effects, Fishman Transducers, Strymon Engineering, Eastwood Guitars, Creation Audio Labs, G7th Capos, Essential Sound Products and John Pearse Strings, amongst others.
+It took many years to acquire the skills (and good fortune!) that led to these endorsements, and I use this most excellent gear in studios and on stage, because it's the best that money can buy.

-My career in music was born, like so very many other players and songwriters, when I first heard The Beatles on the radio, then saw them on TV.
-By the age of twelve, I knew what I would be doing professionally for the rest of my life.
+My career in music was born, like so many other players and songwriters, when I first heard The Beatles on the radio, then saw them on TV.
+By the age of 12, I knew what I would be doing professionally for the rest of my life.

-I began on the drums at thirteen and added the guitar at fifteen.
-I left home shortly after turning seventeen and within two weeks my parents had sold my drums.
+I began on the drums at thirteen and added the guitar at 15.
+I left home shortly after turning 17 and within 2 weeks my parents had sold my drums.
 So it was the guitar that made the journey through adolescence with me, and any room I played in became my sanctum sanctorum.

-Which brings me and my lovely wife, Debbie, back to Houston where I am ready to play music with some old and dear friends (amazing players!) and some new ones too (!) playing in front of live people once more, without the erstwhile hunger I had for session work pulling me into the studios as much as it used to.
-Whoever said "Be careful what you wish for" said a mouth-full:)
+Which brings me and my lovely Wife, Debbie, back to Houston where I'm playing music with old and dear friends (amazing players!) and some new ones too - in front of live audiences once more.

-I hope you'll come back to visit this site after I get some more pics and songs up, and I welcome your feedback about my songs and my playing.
+I hope you'll come back to visit this site as I continue to get more pics and songs up, and I welcome your feedback about my music.
 But I'm equally interested in hearing your music too, so please invite me to your site!

 Thanks for reading:)